scalar-labs/scalar-kubernetes/docs/ScalarDLBackupCreationRestoration.md

 ### Unpause

-Use the following command to unpause the Scalar DL service after at least 10 seconds
+Use the following command to unpause the Scalar DL service after finding a common restore point based on the clock drift of Ledger and Auditor

 ```console
 kubectl exec -i -t scalaradminutils -- ./bin/scalar-admin -c unpause -s <SRV_Service_URL>